Labelling 3D prints

 Audio trigger points connected to a microcontroller board can provide audio labels when the touch point is pressed.
 Microcontroller boards such as Bare Conductive boards (easy to set up) or Raspberry Pi (requiring more programming) can be connected to the trigger points with conductive material such as wires, conductive filament or conductive paint.
 Headphones or an external speaker are also required for the audio output.

 This method of creating audio labels for 3D models is only recommended for high-use items.
-A moderate level of electronics and technical know-how is required to build the system, and controller boards begin at a cost of around $70.
+A moderate level of electronics and technical know-how is required to build the system, and controller boards begin at a cost of around AUD$70.

 3D printed topographic map of Australia on an acrylic base with metal pins to mark the islands